 If you’ve made it this far through the guide, I commend you!
 Below, I’ve listed a few of my favorite pizza dough recipes.
 I hope you enjoy, and remember this is meant to be a fun learning process!

 The dough for beginners: Roberta’s Pizza Dough This is a fantastic dough recipe, adapted from Roberta’s Pizza in Brooklyn, NY.
 It is simple and straightforward for beginners, and has a nice thin-crust texture.
 I highly recommend cold-fermenting the dough for up to 24 hours.
 I have found the texture is significantly better than a 3-4 hour room temperature rise.
 I’ve made all kinds of substitutions and adjustments to this dough and it’s remained incredibly resilient.
 You can use all AP flour if you don’t have 00 and it’ll still turn out tasty.

-My Go-To Pizza Dough (for Intermediate Pizza Makers): Recipe here.
-With this recipe, the slow, colder fermentation from letting the dough sit in the fridge for at least 24 hours allows for a better flavor to develop over time.
+My Go-To Pizza Dough (for Intermediate Pizza Makers): With this cold fermented pizza dough recipe, the slow, colder fermentation from letting the dough sit in the fridge for at least 24 hours allows for a better flavor to develop over time.
 That additional time also enables more bubbly goodness when baked.
 This recipe is flexible — it works with different flours, different times in the fridge.
 Use it to your advantage to play around and experiment and see what you like best.

 The Baking Steel 72 hour dough: A very close competitor to dough #2.
 Extremely delicious, soft, and chewy.
 Check out this 72 hour dough recipe.